roblesisaac/dad/api/services/plaid/README-TransactionSync.md

   - Transaction count mismatches from previous sync
 - **Recovery Process**:
   - Identifies the last successful sync session to revert to
-  - Removes transactions with syncTime timestamps equal to or newer than the reference sync
+  - Removes transactions with syncTime timestamps newer than the reference sync
   - Sets item status to "complete" to release the lock
   - Creates a recovery-specific sync session for audit tracking
   - Updates the item to reference the recovery sync session